 About Dental Bridges

 A dental bridge is used to “bridge” a gap between teeth, and also to replace one or more missing teeth.
 A dental bridge can either be removable or fixed and made from a variety of tooth-like materials.
-There are several types of dental bridges, Dr. Snyder will help you select which is best for you.
+There are several types of dental bridges, Dr. Hendricks will help you select which is best for you.

 Removable Dental Bridge